b-enoit-be/rails-girls-docker/README.md

 docker-compose up -d
 ```

+6. You should now be able to browse your rails application
-6. a.
-If on chrome: [http://rails-girls.localhost/](http://rails-girls.localhost/)
+  a. if you are on Chrome: [http://rails-girls.localhost/](http://rails-girls.localhost/)
-   b.
-If on another browser: [http://localhost/](http://localhost/)
+  b. if you are on another browser: [http://localhost/](http://localhost/)